 During the year ended March 31, 2004, management reduced the remaining estimated useful life of the intellectual property in a commercial software application product to three months, effective August 2003 and treasury management product to two months, effective November 2003.
 The revised estimation represents management's present evaluation of the expected future commercial benefits from these products.
 The revision has resulted in an increased charge to the profit-and-loss account of Rs.
-8.57 and Rs.
-20.28 in the half year ended March 31, 2004.
+20.28 for the year ended March 31, 2004.